 Therefore, both and satisfy the differential equation.
-Consider physical interpretation of and .
+Consider a physical interpretation of and .
 This leads to the idea of waves on the string.
 In this case, the particle motion is perpendicular to the wave motion (transverse wave) as opposed to longitudinal waves.

 Consider any function that might be: